abunuwas/pycon-us-2024/README.md

 This repository contains a vulnerable API.
 During the tutorial, we'll anlayze how it's vulnerable, how we exploit its vulnerabilities, and how we fix them.

+**NOTE**: The Power Point with the slides for the presentation are available under the presentation folder.

 ---

 ### Installing dependencies